What are prairie fire peppers?

 How hot are prairie fire peppers?

 Take this chili’s name literally: Their size belies a real fire here.
 With a Scoville heat range from 70,000 to 80,000 Scoville heat units (SHU), prairie fire peppers sit well above our jalapeño reference point.
 They are nine to thirty-two times hotter.
 They are in line with two other smaller chilies: Thai peppers and chiltepin, both with heats that range from 50,000 to 100,000 SHU.
-Prairie fire peppers never reach the maximum heat potential of Thai chilies, but they will typically have a similar spiciness.
+These chilies never reach the maximum heat potential of Thai chilies, but they will typically have a similar spiciness.

 What do these chilies look like?

 Imagine a strand of colorful Christmas lights and you’re pretty close.
 In fact, prairie fire peppers go by another moniker, too: Christmas peppers.
 They do look like Christmas lights: tiny and thin, approximately an inch in length, and a whole world of color.
 Prairie fire peppers, as they mature, take on a wide range of hues including shades of green, purple, cream, yellow, orange, and red.
 One plant can have dozens of each color visible at any time creating a beautiful scene.

 But it’s not only the colors that make the prairie fire an exceptional ornamental pepper, the plant itself helps its cause as well.
 It grows bushy and its branches cascade providing the perfect backdrop from which the prairie fire can shine.
 The sprawling effect makes this plant an excellent option for landscaping ground cover, but it works just as well for container gardening and even indoors for a pop of color.

 What do they taste like?

 This may be this chili’s secret weapon.
 There’s an actual flavor here, and that’s not always the case for ornamental peppers.
 In fact, ornamentals are typically all heat, no flavor.
 Instead, the prairie fire pepper delivers a short-lived fruity tang to go along with its significant spice.
 It’s nowhere near as flavor complex as chilies grown for culinary use, but it’s certainly more flavorful than most other ornamental varieties.

 How can you use these peppers?